Brendeen/reading-notes/class102/reading_notes_class_7.md

 ## What is a Function?

 Functions are made by writing the "function" keyword and a name, then adding parrentheses. () parameters are placed inside the parrentheses.
+The benefit of functions is you can use the **Return** feature to return previously used code to use again. you can also invoke or call functions multiple times.

 function name(parameter1, parameter2, ... ) {